zemd/zemd/README.md

     --show-react
         Displays the list of react projects.
 The list includes <a href="https://github.com/zemd/npm-react-slottable">@zemd/react-slottable</a>

-    --show-js-lib
+    --show-js-libs
         Displays various javascript or/and typescript libraries that makes life easier.
         The list includes:
           - <a href="https://github.com/zemd/apis/tree/main/packages/http-client">@zemd/http-client</a> - lightweight and functional http client builder
           - <a href="https://github.com/zemd/apis/tree/main/apis/figma">@zemd/figma-rest-api</a> - a rest api client for Figma
           - <a href="https://github.com/zemd/nestjs-pino-logger">@zemd/nestjs-pino-logger</a> - a pino logger integration with nestjs framework